Created for Wild Things Drama: May 2018

 Reviewed and updated for Wild Things Performing Arts CIC: August 2020 by Jenny Owen

-Last Reviewed/Updated: October 2020 by Nancy Monaghan
+Last Reviewed/Updated: August 2021 by Jenny Owen, approved by Nancy Monaghan

 Wild Things Performing Arts CIC is a Community Interest Company providing performing arts classes and activities for people in the Greater Manchester area.
 Wild Things Performing Arts takes the security of the personal data of our students, participants and parents/guardians very seriously.